vidisha999/Developing-a-Scalable-Machine-Learning-Framework-for-Healthcare-Analytics-Using-Snowflake-and-AWS/README.md

 ### 1. Retrieval of the scoring data
  - A SQL query utilizing two CTEs, as outlined in the [Feature Engineering - Snowflake Database](#Feature-Engineering---Snowflake-Database) is used to retrieve  [simulation dataset](Data/simulation_data.csv), which is stored in **HEALTHDB.HEALTHSCHEMA.SIMULATION_DATA** snowflake table.
  - The retrieved data is loaded into the Python notebook instance in AWS SageMaker using the Snowflake-Python connector and then transformed into a DataFrame for further processing.
+ - After loading the scoring data, it is best practice to print the most recent data retrieval date to track the scoring process.
+This can be done by retrieving the maximum value from the **ADMISSION_DATE** column.
 ### 2. Applying preprocessing and Feature selection
 - To ensure that incoming new data aligns with the features used during model training, the **check_n_create_model_features(df, feat_list)** function is designed to validate the presence of expected columns and automatically add any missing ones with zero values.
   ```python